 - Elder Emergency Housing Program for victims of abuse and

 late-life domestic violence

 Investigate fraud by providers in the AHCCCS & Long Term Care

 Internet Links on Elder Abuse

-If you have any questions or if you would like to arrange for
+If you would like to arrange for

 someone to speak to your group about elder abuse, please